tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品优势_intl_en.md

 ### TESHD

-Based on the technologies such as audio/video encoding, intelligent scenario recognition, dynamic encoding, and three-level (CTU/line/frame) precise bitrate control model accumulated by Tencent Video Cloud over the years, TESHD enables video businesses such as live video broadcasting and video on demand to provide higher-definition streaming services at lower bitrates (reduced by over 30% on average).
+Based on the technologies such as audio/video encoding, intelligent scenario recognition, dynamic encoding, and three-level (CTU/line/frame) precise bitrate control model accumulated by Tencent Video Cloud over the years, TESHD enables video businesses such as LVB and VOD to provide higher-definition streaming services at lower bitrates (reduced by over 30% on average).

 ### Superplayer